StartE/StartE.github.io/README.md

 # StartE.github.io
-# A blog made by Angular4 + primeng
+# A blog website made by Angular4 + primeng